-The Tethered Shooting pane lets you remotely control a camera connected to your computer via USB, and capture images directly from the camera to your computer.
-Tethered shooting is commonly used for shooting and saving images in a studio setting, letting you view your images immediately on your computer's display.
-It is an excellent way to make adjustments to lighting, composition and more in the studio.
+The Tethered Shooting pane lets you remotely control a camera connected to your computer via USB, and capture images from the camera to your computer.
+Tethered shooting is used for shooting and saving images in a studio setting, displaying your images immediately on your computer's display.
+It is an excellent way to make adjustments to lighting and composition in the studio.